 Confidentiality of and Access to Student Records Policy

 The Family Educational Rights and Privacy Act (FERPA) permits University officials to access and use student records for legitimate educational purposes.
-The Confidentiality of and Access to Student Records Policy outlines the expectations for maintaining security, confidentiality, and integrity of student records and the procedures for granting to and revoking from University officials access to electronic student records.
+This policy outlines the expectations for maintaining security, confidentiality, and integrity of student records and the procedures for granting access to and revoking access from electronic student records for University officials.

 Student records are defined as educational records that contain information directly related to a student and are maintained by a University official.
 Educational records do not include: